lpinzari/sql-psql-udy/01_basic_sql/16_in_not_in.md

 Imagine you are a sales manager at P&P and you want to see how several key accounts are performing.

-We will use the  `accounts` table in the sample database to demonstrate the functionality of the `IN` operator.
+We will use the  `accounts`, `web_events` tables in the sample database to demonstrate the functionality of the `IN` operator.

 ```console
 parch_posey=# \d accounts